 First things first: what is tire efficiency?

 Tire efficiency refers to how much fuel (or energy) is required to move your tires.
-With gas-powered vehicles, or ICE vehicles, this can impact your vehicle’s fuel efficiency, and with EVs, it impacts your vehicle’s battery range.
-Whether you’re thinking of EV range of fuel efficiency, they’re all impacted by tire efficiency.
+This impacts your gas-powered vehicle’s fuel efficiency and your EV’s battery range.

-Our latest update to Treadwell now accounts for tire efficiency, allowing drivers to prioritize battery range over other performance features.
-Tire efficiency is a relatively newer factor in the tire buying process that’s become more relevant with more drivers opting for hybrid and electric vehicles.
-Increasing gas prices have also made tire efficiency an important factor for drivers of ICE (gas) vehicles.
-Historically, this information wasn’t tested or reported by many tire manufacturers.
+Treadwell accounts for tire efficiency, allowing drivers to prioritize battery range over other performance features.
+This factor is becoming more relevant as more drivers opt for hybrids and electric vehicles.
+Rising gas prices have made efficiency an important consideration for gas-powered vehicle owners as well.

 “Treadwell has always been about elevating consumer purchase confidence and providing an expert tire recommendation.
 Adding tire efficiency data helps Treadwell take that recommendation to the next level.”